ome/bioformats/utils/mipav/readme.txt

        PlugInBioFormatsImporter.java
    where "/path/to/mipav" is the location of your MIPAV installation.

-3) Put the PlugInBioFormatsImporter.class into your user mipav/plugins folder.
+3) Copy the resultant PlugInBioFormatsImporter*.class files into your user mipav/plugins folder.

 4) Add loci_tools.jar to MIPAV's class path:
-     * How to do so is depends on your platform.
+     * How to do so depends on your platform.
      * E.g., in Mac OS X, edit the mipav.app/Contents/Info.plist file.

 5) Run MIPAV and a new "BioFormatsImporter - read image" menu item will appear in the Plugins > File submenu.

 -------------------------------------------------------------------------------
-The plugin mostly works, but there are a few problems and open questions:
+The plugin works, but there are a couple of problems and open questions:

-1) When the image appears onscreen, it looks very washed out, mostly white, regardless of the input data.
-Probing the data yields the correct numerical values.
-Does the LUT need to be configured somehow?

-2) For the dimensional extents, it seems like MIPAV specifically wants an int array of <= size 4, arranged {width, height, numZSlices, numTimePoints}.
+1) For the dimensional extents, it seems like MIPAV specifically wants an int array of <= size 4, arranged {width, height, numZSlices, numTimePoints}.
 Is this correct?
 The MIPAV API appears to support multidimensional data in general, but when I try to use a longer extents array an exception is thrown.
 Also, must the order be XYZT?
 What about other types of dimensions?
    What are MIPAV's assumptions?

-3) Does MIPAV support multichannel data for weird numbers of channels?
+2) Does MIPAV support multichannel data for weird numbers of channels?
 For example, if I have 12-channel data, how do I represent that using the ModelImage API?
 Due to this uncertainty, the Bio-Formats plugin supports only single-channel data at the moment.